 CTCSS will not be in use unless necessary, but when there is persistent interference (usually from unstable TV preamplifiers in Mount Gambier) or co-interference from other on site transmitters, we will be able to lock the interference out and yet facilitate communication in the normal way.

-Currently the CTCSS frequency is set for 91.5 Hz.
+Currently the CTCSS frequency is set for 91.5 Hz and is active due to digital interference.
 It is good practice if users have 91.5 Hz tone activated on their transmitters at all times so they won’t be caught out when CTCSS is activated.

 A Brief History